The Master VEG Program

 Registration Now Open, Click Here!

 If you have questions about the upcoming session, please email our Outreach Coordinator, Chelsea Davis, at firstname.lastname@example.org.

 - Sessions will be held on a weekday evening from 6:00 to 8:45 pm for eight consecutive weeks.

 - Registration for the entire program is just $45 for Northwest VEG members, $55 for non members, or $25 for students and low income.
 Scholarships are also available.
 "Low-income" is self-determined, but for guidelines, we suggest using twice the federal poverty guidelines.

 - Each class will begin with an introduction from the coordinator, followed by a presentation from one or two guest speakers knowledgeable about each subject area, and concludes with group discussion.

-- There will also be two field trips during the 8-week period.
+- There will also be two optional field trips during the 8-week period.

 - The main subject areas to be addressed include nutrition, the linkage between diet and health and chronic diseases (such as heart disease, cancer and diabetes), the environmental effects of food choices, animal treatment and animal agriculture, and information on planning a healthy diet, including a cooking demonstration.

 - Resource lists will be provided for each session, and there will be short bonus activities to be worked on between classes.